vlstill/tedi/verification.md

 # Direct Analysis Techniques

-Many techniques for safety analysis of programs under relaxed memory models fall into the category of bug finding tools -- such tools are unable to prove correctness in general, but they provide substantially better coverage of possible behaviors of parallel program then testing.
+Many techniques for safety analysis of programs under relaxed memory models fall into the category of bug finding tools -- such tools are unable to prove correctness in general, but they provide substantially better coverage of possible behaviours of parallel program then testing.
 Mostly, this incompleteness is caused by either bound on the number of instructions which can be reordered or number of context switches the program can do during any explored run.

 There are several reasons for this bounding, the obvious one is the time complexity of the analysis, but another important reason is that dealing with programs in programming languages is substantially more difficult then dealing with programs given as composition of finite-state processes (as assumed in the complexity analyses).